zalando/zalando.github.io/.github/PULL_REQUEST_TEMPLATE.md

 _Go over all the following points, and put an `x` in all the boxes that apply:_

-- [ ] My change requires a change to the documentation & I have updated it accordingly.
+- [ ] My change requires a change to the documentation and I have updated it accordingly.

 ## Screenshots/Videos (OPTIONAL)